iamdhrutipatel/DeepFake-Detection/README.md

     |--- DeepFake_Detection
     |--- Project-Setup.txt
     |--- Requiremnts.txt
+    |--- Video Demonstartion
 ```
 1. DeepFake_Detection - This is the root folder.

 2. Project-Setup.txt - In this file we've written all the necessary steps to run this project.

 3. Requirements.txt - Python libraries needed for this project.

+4. Video Demonstartion - It shows the whole working of project.

 ## Project Set-up Guidelines
 To set up the project.
 All the steps and guidelines regarding that are listed [here](https://github.com/iamdhrutipatel/DeepFake-Detection/blob/main/Project-Setup.txt).